A topic from the subject of Organic Chemistry in Chemistry.

 Organic Compounds: Alkanes and Cycloalkanes

-Organic compounds are molecules that contain carbon atoms.
-They are the building blocks of all living things and are found in a wide variety of materials, including food, clothing, and fuel.
-Alkanes and cycloalkanes are two types of organic compounds that are characterized by their molecular structure.
+Organic compounds are molecules containing carbon atoms.
+They are fundamental to life and are found in numerous materials, including food, clothing, and fuels.
+Alkanes and cycloalkanes are organic compounds distinguished by their molecular structures.

 Basic Concepts